-- Hilton Beijing Capital Airport – Business travelers looking to stay near Beijing Capital Airport without compromising on the quality of the hotel need not look further than the Hilton Beijing Capital Airport.
+- Hilton Beijing Capital Airport – Business travelers looking to stay near the Beijing Capital Airport in a quality hotel need look no further than the Hilton Beijing Capital Airport.
 The hotel boasts an indoor pool and spa as well as 4 restaurants.

-- Dadong – One simply cannot come to the capital without sampling its world-famous Beijing Roast Duck.
+- Dadong – Once in the capital, you simply cannot leave without sampling its world-famous Beijing Roast Duck.
 There are, of course, hundreds of culinary choices to try Beijing’s signature dish, but Dadong is perhaps the city’s most renowned establishment.
-The restaurant separates itself from the pack with its innovative methods and it is highly recommended to book a table in advance to avoid disappointment.
+The restaurant separates itself from the pack with its innovative methods and it’s highly recommended you book a table in advance to avoid disappointment.

 - The CUT – Located on the second floor of the Fairmont Beijing, The CUT is arguably the destination of choice for the city’s steak lovers.
 Diners can choose from the finest cuts of grain and grass fed beef from North America and Australia, as well as the freshest seafood.

 - Atmosphere Bar – Located on the 80th floor of the China World Summit Wing, Atmosphere Bar offers guests a stunning view of the capital.
-The bar, which is part of the hotel operated by Shangri-La, is the highest in all of Beijing and is one of the trendiest locations to be spotted at in the city.
+The bar, which is part of the hotel operated by Shangri-La, is the highest in all of Beijing and is one of the trendiest locations in the city.

-- The Great Wall of China – For any business traveler that has spare time during a trip to the fair in Beijing, The Great Wall is an absolute must-see.
+- The Great Wall of China – For business travelers that have a bit of spare time during their trip to the fair in Beijing, The Great Wall is an absolute must-see.
 There are a variety of locations on the wall that can be visited.
-Slightly further away from the center of Beijing than the more popular Badaling, Mutianyu is arguably worth the extra effort as it offers the most beautifully restored section of The Great Wall.
+Slightly further away from the center of Beijing than the more popular Badaling, Mutianyu is worth the bit of extra effort as it offers the most beautifully restored section of The Great Wall.